 Federal Budget 2018 – high notes for SMEs, but further investment required for our innovation future

-Federal Budget 2018 delivers optimistic budget with top priorities confirmed for SMEs and a much-looked for extension of $20k Instant Tax Write-Off.
+Federal Budget 2018 delivers optimistic budget with top priorities confirmed for SMEs.
+As well as a much-looked for extension of $20k Instant Tax Write-Off.

-MYOB commends the 2018 Budget for the delivery of key priorities for Australian businesses including the extension of the popular $20k Instant Tax Write-Off, while noting that more could be done to support innovation.
+MYOB commends the 2018 Budget for the delivery of key priorities for Australian businesses including the extension of the popular $20k Instant Tax Write-Off.
+However more could be done to support innovation.

-Speaking about the Budget as a whole, MYOB CEO Tim Reed said it was great to see positive outcomes for SMEs delivered against a backdrop of balanced financial management.
+MYOB CEO Tim Reed spoke about the Budget as a whole.
+“It was great to see positive outcomes for SMEs delivered against a backdrop of balanced financial management.”

-“We know that small businesses are forced to manage and balance their budgets and we believe that the government should too.
+It is known that small businesses are forced to manage and balance their budgets therefore the government should too.

-“This budget marks another important step towards fiscal repair.
-We are pleased to see the budget deficit reducing more quickly than we thought.
+“This budget marks another important step towards fiscal repair.”
+In this case it is pleasing to see the budget deficit reducing more quickly than previously thought.

 “In their summation, the measures introduced in the Budget will encourage more people to start a business and for those in businesses to invest and to increase employment.

-“The government’s decision to extend the $20K instant asset tax write-off is welcome news for SMEs.
-Our research prior to the Budget revealed that 7 in 10 small business owners called for this to be extended or made permanent.
+“The government’s decision to extend the $20K instant asset tax write-off is welcome news for SMEs.”
+Research prior to the Budget revealed that 7 in 10 small business owners called for this to be extended or made permanent.

 “It encourages business growth and is exactly the type of measure that delivers confidence to the business community.

 “We’re also thrilled that the government has stood by the Enterprise Tax plan.
-Australia is a great place to do business and creating a competitive tax plan will encourage business investment, and ultimately drive benefits to Australian employees through the creation of new and higher paying jobs.
-Our research found that 52 per cent of SMEs sought a lowering the company tax rate and we commend the Government for pursuing this plan,” said Reed.
+Australia is a great place to do business and creating a competitive tax plan will encourage business investment.
+And ultimately drive benefits to Australian employees through the creation of new and higher paying jobs.
+Our research found that 52 per cent of SMEs sought a lowering the company tax rate.
+We commend the Government for pursuing this plan,” said Reed.